Updated January 2018

 Junior counselors are our hard working volunteers!
 They are former campers, ages 13 and up, who love working with young children and may be interested in earning a counselor position in the future.
 They primarily help in camps for ages 4 – 7.
 Junior counselors are great friends – they read stories, tie shoes, fill water bottles, and hold hands on challenging hikes!

 How many children are in the camp?

-Camps vary from 16 – 36 children per group (most groups are 24 children), and we have one teacher AND one counselor for every 12 children (Sprouts Camp has 1:8).
-We have approximately 250 children here each week (and more than 50 staff!).
+There are 24 children in each camp group.
+We have one teacher AND one counselor for every 12 children (Sprouts Camp has 1:8).
+We have approximately 250 children here each week (and more than 80 staff!).

 Where are you located?

 Our address is 358 Springside Avenue in New Haven.